Hassan Haskins: Tennessee Titans

 Haskins was selected by the Tennessee Titans in the fourth round, 131st overall, of the 2022 NFL draft.
 On December 29, while helping fill in for injured Derrick Henry, Haskins rushed 12 times for 40 yards and caught two of three targets for 13 yards during a 27–13 Week 17 loss to the Dallas Cowboys.

 On August 28, 2023, Haskins was placed on injured reserve.
 The next day, he was placed on the Commissioner Exempt List due to Haskins' June 2023 arrest for a domestic dispute.
 He was waived on August 27, 2024.

 Los Angeles Chargers

 On August 28, 2024, Haskins was claimed off waivers by the Los Angeles Chargers.
 In the 2024 season, Haskins had two rushing touchdowns.
 He mainly played on special teams but had an increased role in the offense later in the season.

+Haskins began the 2025 season as one of Los Angeles' auxiliary running backs.
+After suffering a hamstring injury in Week 7 against the Indianapolis Colts, he was placed on injured reserve on November 1, 2025.
+Haskins was activated on December 8, ahead of the team's Week 14 matchup against the Philadelphia Eagles.

+New England Patriots

+On August 12, 2026, Haskins signed with the New England Patriots.
+He was released on August 29 and signed to the practice squad two days later.
+On September 14, Haskins was released.

 Personal life

 Haskins' older brother Maurice Alexander was drafted in the fourth round by the St. Louis Rams in the 2014 NFL draft.

 On June 30, 2023, Haskins and his ex-girlfriend were both arrested by Davidson County police due to an alleged domestic violence exchange.
 He was officially charged with aggravated assault by strangulation and released later the same day after posting a $10,000 bond.